xaviershay/dovin/README.md

 I've only added actions "as needed" to solve problems, so the built-in functions are rather incomplete right now.
 It is straightforward to add more though.
-See `src/Dovin.hs` for implemented actions.
+See `src/Dovin.hs` and `src/Dovin/Actions.hs` for available actions.

 ## Example